A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: Remarks on Context and the l -adic module

-\begin{itemize} \item \textbf{Case $\ell \neq p$:} The module $T_\ell(x) = \varprojlim_n \ZZ_\ell[X_n(x)]$ is an $\ell$-adic Galois representation.
-Theorem \ref{thm:main}(2) implies $T_\ell(x)$ is \textbf{unramified} (as a $G_K$-representation) for all $x \in \PP^1(\OO_K)$ outside the reduced postcritical set. \item \textbf{Case $\ell = p$:} This is a $p$-adic representation.
-Calling it \textbf{crystalline} requires constructing a compatible Frobenius structure.
+\item \text{Case $\ell = p$:} This is a $p$-adic representation.
+Calling it \emph{crystalline} requires constructing a compatible Frobenius structure on the tower.
 If such a structure exists and the representation is crystalline, then standard $p$-adic Hodge theory implies potential good reduction.
 For degree bounds on \emph{attaining} potentially good reduction after a finite extension (via conjugation), compare \cite{BenedettoIMRN2015}.
 Related $p$-adic NOS-type criteria are known for curves via the $p$-adic unipotent fundamental group \cite{AndreattaIovitaKim2015} and for $K3$ surfaces via monodromy/crystalline methods \cite{PerezBuendiaAMQ2019,HernandezMadaPadova2021,LiedtkeMatsumoto2018}.
-This lies beyond our scope; we only use ramification statements here. \end{itemize}
+A complete treatment of the crystalline case requires constructing compatible Frobenius structures on the tower and is the natural sequel to the present paper; here we use the ramification consequences of Theorem~\ref{thm:main}. \end{itemize}